LRGASP/lrgasp-submissions/docs/read_model_map_format.md

-# Read to model map format
+# Read to transcript model map format

 This describes the submission format for mapping the initial reads to the final transcript model,